SafaErden/Apple-Homepage-Replica/README.md

 ## Acknowledgments

-- TheOdinProject.com PROJECT: POSITIONING AND FLOATING ELEMENTS
+- TheOdinProject.com / PROJECT: BUILDING WITH BACKGROUNDS AND GRADIENTS